AlgoMaster Logo

 Character utilities come up in problems involving letter manipulation:

-The c - 'a' pattern deserves special attention.
-Since characters are internally represented as numbers, subtracting 'a' from a lowercase letter gives its zero-based position.
+The c - 'a' pattern works because characters are stored as numbers.
+Subtracting 'a' from a lowercase letter gives its zero-based position.
 This is how you build frequency arrays without a Dictionary:

 This is faster and more memory-efficient than Dictionary<char, int> when you know the character set is limited to lowercase (or uppercase, or digits).